MLeidel/aimgui/README.md

 to files or both.
 Furthermore, you can run image variation on an existing image file (with no prompt.)

 A log file is updated with _prompt_ and image file names.
+Edit the aimgui.ini file to set default values.

 256x256 | 512x512 | 1024x1024
 These are the only image file sizes allowed for this model.

 ![aimgui desktop app](images/aimgui.png "aimgui.py")

 Before using this application Python 3.x must be installed.

-To install Python go to https://www.python.org/downloads/.
-Click Download Python 3.??? and follow the installation instructions.
+Use Python >=3.7.1
+_make sure you're using the latest __OpenAI__ module_ v1.3.3

 Use the requirements.txt file to install any modules you may be missing.